pfaciana/tabulator-modules/README.md

 [jQuery Small Pub/Sub](https://github.com/pfaciana/jquery-small-pubsub) is an OPTIONAL dependency.
 If jQuery Small Pub/Sub is not loaded, this library will still work, its just these custom events won't fire.
 There are currently 4 custom events to subscribe to...

+As of v1.2 all of these events are namespaced as well.
+So if you want to subscribe to the `tabulator-table-setup` hook, but only when the namespace was set to `my-custom-project`, you can do so with the `my-custom-project/tabulator-table-setup` hook.
+The namespaced hook runs after the global (or non-namespaced) hook.

+> Remember: the default namespace is `all`, but that is not the same as the global hook (or not having a namespace).

 ```javascript
 /**
  * Table Setup (before the Tabulator table is created)